 - Optional: Add a ThirdPartyController/Avatar to be able to run the scene and view the contents.
 [Instructions in YouTube Video] after [6:10].

 Once you have successfully tried a conversion and understand the elements, you may wish to create a base for any future OAR conversion… which can include all the steps except for the drag and drop in of the actual DAE converted content.
 Do this yourself to incorporate the very latest OAR Converter content, scripts and Unity assets.
 You can if you wish save this as a “unitypackage” to incorporate into future Unity projects.

-Make a copy of the base project you created or a new unity project, import the chosen unitypackage as a base, and then drag the OAR Converter produced “DAE” directory into the Unity Project Assets area, add the DAE folder assets and those in the DAE/Phantoms folder to the hierarchical view panel.
+Make a copy of the base project you created, or create a new unity project andimport the chosen unitypackage as a base, and then drag the OAR Converter produced “DAE” directory into the Unity Project Assets area, add the DAE folder assets and those in the DAE/Phantoms folder to the hierarchical view panel.
 Adjust the position of the chosen character and attached camera to suit the region, save the project, save the scene, and you should be good to go.

 Advanced Uses – Settings

 Exported objects can be shifted in the X, Y and Z (up/down) directions, perhaps for multiple side by side regions on a 256mx256m grid.
 [Note: this is also easily done afterwards in the Unity editor also.]

 Once objects are converted they can also be examined in a 3D viewer built into the tool.

 The region can be made available for use by multiple simultaneous users using Massive Multiplayer Online (MMO) servers or platforms.
 One example is Sinespace.

 For more details see the Sinespace Wiki or tutorial videos: